Greencore shares recover following news of planned US exit

 Greencore chief executive Patrick Coveney insisted the company’s decision was not taken under duress.

-Shares in sandwich-maker Greencore rebounded on Tuesday after previously falling 9 per cent following the company’s surprise decision to sell out of the US market.
+Shares in sandwich-maker Greencore rebounded on Tuesday after falling 9 per cent on Monday following the company’s surprise decision to sell out of the US market.

 Greencore chief executive Patrick Coveney insisted the company’s decision was not taken under duress.
 He said the $1.1 billion sale to rival Hearthside would deliver “real value” for shareholders.
-Shares were up 4 per cent on Tuesday.
+Shares were up almost 6 per cent at the close of the market on Tuesday.

-Greencore’s sudden U-turn, which came just months after Mr Coveney himself took charge of the US business, pledging to turn it around.
+Greencore’s sudden U-turn came just months after Mr Coveney himself took charge of the US business, pledging to turn it around.

 The move came just two years after Greencore spent $748 million buying Illinois-based Peacock Foods in a bid to quadruple its US sales and cement its position in the fast-growing US food retail sector.